Mechanical Science and Engineering

 May be repeated.

 Introduction to DFM methodologies and tools; material selection (new and traditional materials); designing for primary manufacturing processes (cutting fundamentals, casting, forming, and shaping); designing with plastics (snap-fits, integral hinges, etc.); design for assembly (DFA); geometric dimensioning and tolerancing (GD&T).
+Same as TAM 270.
 Prerequisite: ME 170.
 ME and EM majors only.

 Independent study and/or individual projects related to mechanical engineering.
 Approved for Letter and S/U grading.
 May be repeated to a maximum of 6 credit hours for letter grade; no limit for S/U grade mode.
 Prerequisite: Consent of Instructor.